-During the eleven years on Beech Road, we have by our own capital, time and endeavour established this creative space.
+During the fourteen years on Beech Road, we have by our own capital, time and endeavour established this creative space.

 This is a not-for-profit business - as artists and craftspeople we all earn our living from sales of our artwork, and any balance is invested back in to the running and development of the Gallery space, paying workers and volunteers as well as support in the community, local charities, campaigns and groups.

 * Giving a choice of original Art Work produced to a high standard of finish at reasonable cost.

 *To re-use and recycle wherever possible when buying materials choosing those that are sustainable and fair-traded.